-This is my story about the trip from Puno on Lake Titicaca across the Bolivian Altiplano on the road to the city of presumable peace – La Paz.
+This is my story about the trip to La Paz from the north, across the Bolivian Altiplano to the city of presumable peace.

 Monday 28.12.1987, Puno – La Paz

 In Puno, Peru we had bought bus tickets from a company unable to fill up their own bus and consequently we were put on a bus from another company (Panamericana).
 The trip to Yunguyo went quite smoothly and we passed a few Altiplano villages and towns along Lake Titicaca.

 In Yunguyo we bought bolivianos for our remaining 2,200 Peruvian intis (roughly 25 USD) at a rather poor exchange rate.
 We then sat down in the bus once more, on good seats but on gradually worse roads, and left for the border control posts.

 In the Bolivian town of Copacabana – which actually has a long beach on the Titicaca, but who wants to swim there? – we routinely only received a thirty day visa stamp.
 Then we had lunch.
 There we had our first encounter we Bolivian prices, which we had heard was on an uncomfortably high level.
 We paid 6 bolivianos (2.7 USD) each for an ordinary lunch, terrible.

 In Copacabana we had to change to a Bolivian minibus.
 Overbooking caused a mess threatening two Swiss of being thrown out.
 They stood firm however and the company man had to bite his teeth and give up.
 Later they were secured seats on a fast minibus and was satisfied with that.

 A bit later we took a boat over a strait, primitive like in the Amazon, and we turned south over the high plains of Bolivia towards La Paz with the snow covered Cordillera in the east – beautiful.